-Oh, Trieste — it’s such a gem!
-Not just because it’s beautiful (which it is), but because it’s the perfect starting point for all sorts of wonderful day trips.
-Castles, beaches, vineyards, and even a whole other country just minutes away!
+Oh, Trieste — it’s such a fabulous choice if you're trying to decide where to visit in Italy!
+And it isn't just because it’s beautiful (which it is), but also because it’s the perfect starting point for all sorts of wonderful day trips.
+Castles, beaches, vineyards, and even a whole other country are waiting for you to explore just an hour or two away!

 If you’re ready to get out and explore, you’re in for a treat.
-These are my favorite day trips from Trieste — little adventures filled with beauty, history, and a touch of magic.
+These are my favorite day trips from Trieste — little adventures filled with beauty, history, and experiences you'll treasure forever.

 Think Italy has great lakes?
 Well, yes, Lake Como, Lake Garda, and Lake Orta are gorgeous, but Lake Bled is every bit as good.
 In fact, if it is a fabled, fairytale landscape you are after, then this is even better than the Italian lakes.
 It is like something out of Snow White, complete with a soaring castle and an island church.